jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 > vagrant up --no-provision
 > vagrant ssh

-In the SSH session, switch to makahiki/makahiki, activate the virtual environment, and start the server with manage.py or gunicorn:
+In the SSH session, switch to makahiki/makahiki and start the server with manage.py or gunicorn:

 vagrant@precise32:~$ cd /vagrant/makahiki